Vinwcent/booking-agent/README.md

-# 🔗 Booking agent 🔗
+# ℹ️🔗 Booking agent 🔗ℹ️

 This repository illustrates a proof of concept of an AI Agent which goal is to help users to book appointments in a calendar while following specific booking policies.